The Hunchback of Notre Dame (1956 film): Plot

-As Esmeralda is given her final sacraments before her execution, Quasimodo swings down, grabs and carries her into the cathedral balcony where she is granted sanctuary.
+As Esmeralda is given her final sacraments before her execution, Quasimodo swings down, grabs and carries her into the cathedral balcony, where she is granted sanctuary.
 Esmeralda wakes up and is initially repulsed by Quasimodo, who has fallen in love with her.
 He hands her a whistle to use whenever she is in trouble.
 Frollo, now consumed with guilt, returns to the balcony where he learns Esmeralda is still alive.
-There, Esmeralda deduces Frollo had stabbed Phoebus, and alerts Quasimodo with the whistle.
+There, Esmeralda deduces that Frollo had stabbed Phoebus and alerts Quasimodo with the whistle.
 Quasimodo comes to her aid, and Frollo leaves.

 The next day, Quasimodo and Esmeralda bond, but she is elevated when she sees Phoebus down below.
 She calls to him and sends Quasimodo to have Phoebus meet with her.
-Phoebus declines her request, to which Quasimodo retrieves a bouquet of flowers claiming they are from Phoebus.
+Phoebus declines her request, so Quasimodo retrieves a bouquet and claims they were from Phoebus.
 However, Esmeralda does not believe him.
 Elsewhere, Frollo meets with King Louis XI, who consults with a prisoner on the Crown's authority to remove Esmeralda's right to sanctuary.

 Clopin rallies the Roma people to storm Notre-Dame and rescue Esmeralda.
 Quasimodo mistakes the Roma for the king's soldiers and throws stones and pours molten wax down the cathedral's drainage system, burning several in the process.
-By dawn, Esmeralda runs down to the entrance and the mob breaks through the door.
+By dawn, Esmeralda runs down to the entrance, and the mob breaks through the door.
 Esmeralda is retrieved, but the king's soldiers shoot arrows at the Roma, killing Clopin and Esmeralda.
 Quasimodo grieves over Esmeralda's death, and when Frollo arrives, he angrily throws him off the balcony.
-Shortly after, Quasimodo finds Esmeralda's corpse and lays beside her to die.
-Two years later, as the guards attempt to separate their skeletons, the bones crumble into dust.
+Shortly after, Quasimodo finds Esmeralda's corpse and lies beside her to die.